Billy Bennett (footballer, born 1878): Football career

 Now fully established in the first team, Bennett missed only four matches over the 1900–01 season as Small Heath went one place better and were promoted to the First Division as runners-up.
-Half way through the season, the Birmingham Weekly Posts "Half-Back" described Bennett as "on present form ... one of the most dangerous forwards on his side.
+Halfway through the season, the Birmingham Weekly Posts "Half-Back" described Bennett as "on present form ... one of the most dangerous forwards on his side.
 He is tall, and at the same time well built, is clever, can run fast, and his centreing and shooting are alike excellent.
 He is still very young, and undoubtedly has a great future before him."
 His only goal came in the FA Cup.
 Small Heath achieved a draw away to First Division Stoke, and in the replay the scores were level at full-time, so a half-hour's extra time was played.
 After ten minutes, Bennett gave his team the lead with "a long shot from the wing, [that] passed just under the bar without giving Wilkes a chance."
 They held on to the lead, beat Burnley in the next round, and lost to reigning Football League champions and local rivals Aston Villa in the quarter-final only after a replay.

 Bennett had strained the muscles of his right knee during the previous season and the injury was still bothering him ahead of the First Division campaign.
 He was able to play in the opening fixture, a goalless draw at home to Liverpool, but a kick on the same leg during the game resulted in an ulcer forming on the shin.
 In October he underwent surgery in Manchester.
 He played twice more in the First Division, but the leg remained an issue and he retired from the game.

 However, Bennett re-signed for Small Heath in March 1903 with a view to making a comeback, and was expected to play for the reserves against Brierley Hill Alliance in the Birmingham League.
 Although that match was postponed because the pitch was unplayable, he did retake the field with the reserves the following week, but never returned to League football.